UCL-ARC/Submitty-ARC-Guide/docs/instructor/index.rst

+If you've got a ``penalties.csv`` file recording manual interventions (like fixing git repositories, variables names, etc) to make it run, then that file should have three columns named: ``submission``, ``points`` and ``reason``.
+Where the values in ``points`` are "penalties" if they are negative numbers.

-With the config file we can proceed to combine the automate and manual grades.
+With the config file and the optional penalties one we can proceed to combine the automate and manual grades.

 This is done with the ``grades-combine`` command.
 For example: